- Living with hepatitis c

 - sensitivity to light, leading to blisters and ulcers on the skin

 - cryoglobulinemia (a disorder in which abnormal proteins may damage the skin, nervous system and kidneys)

 - non-Hodgkin's lymphoma (a type of cancer that affects the body's lymphatic system)

 - gallbladder disease

-If you are concerned about Hepatitis C you should always contact emergency services by calling 911, call the Redcross Hotline on 143 or visit a Health Centre, nurse or doctor.
-The Filipino Department of Health has an online list hospital and health centre addresses.
+If you are concerned about Hepatitis C you should always contact emergency services or visit a Health Centre, Hospital, nurse or doctor.
+The Kenya Master Health Facility list is an online list of hospital and health centre addresses and contact details.